 More than 50 lots of jade and hardstone carvings follow, featuring choice Ming dynasty belt plaques, 18th century white jade belt buckles, hooks and plaques from the Tacoma Art Museum.
 Fine white jade and agate snuff bottles, fresh to the market from American private collections, continue Bonhams' strong reputation as a market leader in this important collecting area.

 An imperial opaque pink glass bottle, Qianlong seal mark and period (est. $100,000-150,000) is one of 15 lots of superb Chinese glass to be offered from the Ina and Sandford Gadient collection.
 Overlaid in transparent red glass, depicting a lush garden scene with a gazebo among exotic plants and animals, it carries a Charlotte Horstmann provenance, purchased in the 1970s by the present owner.
-This group shares the stage with glass from the Alan Feen and Lillyman collection, offering collectors a brilliant panoply of colors, shapes and designs all executed by top craftsman of the Qing dynasty.
+This group shares the stage with glass from the Alan Feen and Lillyman collection, offering collectors a brilliant panoply of colours, shapes and designs all executed by top craftsman of the Qing dynasty.

 A fine and massive 18th century huanghuali veneered altar table from a Pacific Northwest collector (est. $50,000-70,000) is one of the star lots among the choice group of Chinese furniture to be sold.
 Two pairs of huanghuali continuous humpback arm chairs, 18th century, from the Crosthwaite family will also go on the block, along with a choice pair of small zitan cabinets, which are among Property from the Estate of Eleanor Majors Carlisle, San Francisco.